cloudfoundry-attic/lattice-release/docs/ltc.md

 `ltc submit-lrp /path/to/json` creates an application with the configuration specified in the JSON.
 The syntax of the JSON can be found at the [Receptor API docs](https://github.com/cloudfoundry-incubator/receptor/blob/master/doc/lrps.md#describing-desiredlrps)

+## Launching and Managing Tasks

+### `ltc submit-task`

+`ltc submit-task /path/to/json` creates a task with the configuration specified in the JSON.
+The syntax of the task JSON can be found at the [Receptor API docs](https://github.com/cloudfoundry-incubator/receptor/blob/master/doc/tasks.md#describing-tasks)

+### `ltc task`

+`ltc task TASK_GUID` retrieves the assigned cell and task status, along with the result or failure if it's completed.

+### `ltc delete-task`

+`ltc delete-task TASK_GUID` deletes a completed task.
+If a task has not compeleted yet, it will cancel and then delete the task.

 ## Streaming Logs

 ### `ltc logs`